"Monster" rules Nepal village on climate frontline

 A flood of the same scale as 1981 would now take a greater toll in new settlements and destroy more infrastructure, including roads, he warned.

-Even minor damage to the Kodari road could disrupt trade with Tibet, which totaled $131 million in the period from mid-July 2010 to mid-July 2011, up from $94 million the year before.
+Even minor damage to the Kodari road could disrupt trade with Tibet, which totalled $131 million in the period from mid-July 2010 to mid-July 2011, up from $94 million the year before.

 More widespread damage could deal a severe blow to tourism, a key pillar of the impoverished local economy, which relies on that and aid for survival.